niklasof/PegelOnline/README.md

 <br/>

 ### How to run the script:
-In a env with a executable Python interpreter, run
+In a env with an executable Python interpreter, run
 ```
 pip install -r requirements.txt
 ```